-- Subclass 820 (Temporary): Allows you to stay in Australia temporarily while your permanent visa is processed.
+- Subclass 820 (Temporary): Lets you stay in Australia while waiting for permanent residency.

-- Subclass 801 (Permanent): Granted after the temporary visa, leading to permanent residency.
+- Subclass 801 (Permanent): Grants permanent residency after the temporary visa.

 - Processing Time: 12–24 months.